VallieTracy/NASA-Scraping/README.md

 10. ENJOY!

 #### Additional notes:
-* You'll need mongodb installed on your computer
+* You'll need [mongodb compass](https://www.mongodb.com/products/compass) installed on your computer.
 * You'll need to alter the filepath for chromedriver.
 Might also need to download chrome driver.
 * The note just above about not quitting chrome driver